After Haiyan: building back better

 Thanks to the generous support of the Australian Catholic community, and the Australian Government, we're still helping typhoon-affected communities recover, rehabilitate and 'build back better'.

-One year on, our global Caritas network, with Australia's support, has provided around 1 million people with essential food, emergency shelter, health, hygiene and household kits, early livelihood recovery support, and psychosocial services.
+Our global Caritas network, with Australia's support, has provided more than 1 million people with essential food, emergency shelter, health, hygiene and household kits, early livelihood recovery support, and psychosocial services.

 The videos below tell stories of how your support has helped.